 Each time you add, remove, or relocate any EISA/ISA/PCI expansion board, you need to run the SCU to identify their operating characteristics, server resource requirements, and slot locations.
-Based on this information, the SCU will then automatically assign the proper server resources to EISA expansion boards and enable PCI boards.
-You then determine what jumper or switch settings need to be manually set on ISA expansion boards to avoid resource conflicts.
+Based on this information, the SCU will then automatically assign the proper server resources to EISA expansion boards, enable PCI boards, and inform you as to what jumper or switch settings need to be manually set on ISA expansion boards to avoid resource conflicts.